-How to receive your VA benefits while enrolled at CSU Stanislaus:
+How to receive your VA benefits while enrolled at Stanislaus State:

-- Yellow Cards – These are used to certify the classes you are currently enrolled in.
-Each semester you register for classes you need to turn in a yellow card in order for your certification to be processed.
-Also, if you add or drop a class, you need to notify the Veteran Affairs Office with either a yellow card or via e-mail at VADesk@csustan.edu as soon as possible.
+- Enrollment Cards – These are used to certify the classes you are currently enrolled in.
+Each semester you register for classes you need to turn in an enrollment card in order for your certification to be processed.
+Also, if you add or drop a class, you need to notify the Veteran Affairs Office via e-mail at VADesk@csustan.edu as soon as possible.

 - Certification Process – Veteran Affairs will only certify the classes that you are actively enrolled in and that are in line with your degree.
 Any classes that are waitlisted will not be certified.
 Once you have actively been enrolled, it is your responsibility to notify the Veteran Affairs Office of the change in your schedule.
 Also, any class that is not in line with your degree will not be certified.
 You will be financially responsible for any costs incurred for the classes not certified.
 You will be contacted if I cannot certify you for a specific class.

 - Veteran Fee Waivers (Cal Vet Waiver) – A new approval for your Veteran Fee Waiver needs to be turned in every fiscal year (Summer to Spring Semesters) in order for your benefits to continue.